 Old-Fashioned PR Skills

 To win the support of these valuable link gatekeepers, you’ll need to exercise solid, traditional PR skills.
 You’ll need to establish contact with these outlets.
 Bear in mind that you’ll be competing for their time and attention.
 These are busy people, so the more your communications and PR can strengthen their belief, that knowing you and listening to what you have to say helps them, the better.
+To form a comprehensive and far-reaching PR strategy, you could do well to consult a company similar to Flourish PR agency that has experts on board to help you navigate the ship that is your business through the choppy waters of public relations.

 At the most basic level, you need to provide relevant, interesting material.
 The easier it is for writers to convert that into engaging copy they can publish, the better.
 Turning these contacts into real friends helps both of you build rewarding relationships.
 The better you understand your PR contacts and their platforms, the better you can work with them to produce content that supports both the media property and its audience.
 Be prepared to invest time and money in building these relationships.
 The more your contacts believe in you and your company, the more they’ll believe their audience needs to learn about your business.